kapilsharma/AngularQuickNotes/02-Installing.md

 }
 ```

 Notice line 9 `title = 'HelloWorldApp';`.
-This is actually where we are assigning value to a variable `title`, which is later used in `app.component.html` file.
+This is actually where we are assigning value to the variable `title`, which is later used in `app.component.html` file.
 This is actually called ___String Interpolation___.
 Thus, if there is a variable in Type Script class, we can display it in HTML with String Interpolation like `{{ variableName }}`.
 We will learn more about it in 'Data Binding' section of next chapter 'Understanding component; Basic building block of Angular'.

 ## How our application works?